 • Eastwards from the Greek and Catholic churches is the Protestant Shepherd’s Field, a meadow filled with pine trees.
 Here a YMCA rehabilitation centre contains large caves with pottery remains.

-Beyond Shepherd’s Field to the east is the plain known as the Field of Ruth.
+Beyond Shepherd’s Field to the east is the plain known as the Field of Boaz (or Field of Ruth).

 Ruth, a Moabite woman from east of the Dead Sea, is one of the few women to have a book of the Old Testament named after her.
 She is celebrated especially for her statement of devotion to her mother-in-law, Naomi, who came from Bethlehem: “Where you go, I will go; where you lodge, I will lodge; your people shall be my people, and your God my God . . . .”